norbert-s/spring-boot-issuetracker/README.md

 # spring-boot-issuetracker

-When pushing to a branch then a docker image is being built, pushed to docker hub, tehn pulled and connected to and all the sanity tests are running against the newly built image.
+When pushing to a branch then a docker image is being built, connected to and all the sanity tests are running against the newly built image.
 If the tests fail then its not possible to accept the pull request